robl-25/work-playbooks/CONTRIBUTING.md

 Packages that needs to be installed:
-- Terraform and terraformation
 - Config panel
 - Add crtl+Alt+T for terminal
 - Zoom
 - Forticlient VPN
+- Fuck (terminal command)

+Nice to have:
+- Spotify
 - Discord
-- Spotify
-- Fuck (terminal command)
 - Kubectx
 - Kubens
 - Kube